habibcilmd-cardiologist/dr-cil/content/en/services/echocardiography/index.md

       answer: "Results are usually evaluated and reported on the same day."
 ---

 Echocardiography is a non-invasive imaging method that evaluates the structure and function of the heart using ultrasound waves.
 It is one of the most valuable diagnostic tools in cardiology.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in echocardiography interpretation.

 ## What is Echocardiography?